wfailla/un-orchestrator/orchestrator/README.md

 execution environment may require a different implementation for the compute controller, according to the commands supported by the hypervisor itself.

-Currently the prototype supports virtual network functions as (KVM) VMs, Docker, DPDK processes and native functions, although only a subset of them can be available depending on the chosen vSwitch.
+Currently, the prototype supports virtual network functions as (KVM) VMs, Docker, DPDK processes and native functions, although only a subset of them can be available depending on the chosen vSwitch.
 If you are interested to add the support for a new hypervisor, please check the